wyrvern/gli/README.md

       A further note, -- the word entry provided by the player is referenced by the word/dictionary.
 If a match exists, - it will stop and the player will lose.

-      To run the application from the command line, use :

-      java -jar "dist/gli_cli.jar"

-      NB : Please ensure that you run the application from the root directory (See above) -- otherwise the application will fail.